-To access the alerts file (iOS users only):
+To access the alerts file:

-- Connect your iDevice to a computer.
+- 1. Connect your iDevice to a computer.
 From iTunes, go to the interface to manage the iDevice.
 Press [Apps], and then in the File sharing section, press NEXO Nemo to display the documents directory. - 2.
 Click on NEXO_Nemo-Alerts.txt, and then on [Save as...].